marcopaga/marcopaga.github.io/content/entries/github-actions-testen-tekton-ci.md

 But CI - systems, although they make the safety net possible for whole teams in the first place, are often far from the principle.
 Build and test configurations are all too often developed and used without a net and a double bottom.
 This is where I would like to start and take the proven principle even further.
 The article describes the setup of a tested CI system using the example of Tekton with GitHub Actions.

-The article refers to a Tekton - Demo project on GitHub, where[^1] the practical implementation has been done.
+The article refers to a Tekton - Demo project on GitHub, [where](https://github.com/marcopaga/tekton-demo) the practical implementation has been done.
 We will go step by step through all the building blocks and clarify the relationships, because at first glance the used "best of breed" tooling of K3d, Flux and Github Actions can be a bit confusing.
 The project is aligned with modern requirements in terms of bootstrapping and testability.
 Specifically, it means that this project can be easily built and launched on a local development environment and thus just as well in a CI system.

 ## Tekton Cloud Native CI/CD
 According to its own homepage, Tekton is a framework for building cloud native CI / CD systems and one goal is to standardize the tooling for CI / CD systems.
-It has already found its way into Jenkins X and is the basis for RedHat OpenShift Pipelines[^2].
+It has already found its way into Jenkins X and is the basis for [RedHat OpenShift Pipelines](https://cloud.redhat.com/learn/topics/ci-cd).
 The Tekton project uses Kubernetes as a platform and represents the core of the building blocks of a CI pipeline in the form of CRDs.
 A Custom Resource Definition (CRD) is a self-created Kubernetes object that can be used to make custom objects visible and usable within the Kubernetes API.
 In Tekton, for example, objects such as a "pipeline" can be found, which represents this and can be configured by "tasks", which execute the individual process steps.
 The entire configuration then takes place via manifests, as is usual with Kubernetes.
 The existing Kubernetes know-how comes into its own here, because in addition to configuration, introspection of the processes can also take place via this path.
-The Tekton Hub[^3] is offered as a central point of contact for tasks and pipelines maintained by the community.
+The [Tekton Hub](https://hub.tekton.dev/) is offered as a central point of contact for tasks and pipelines maintained by the community.
 Many building blocks can already be found there to cover the most common steps.
 In addition to the public hub, it is very easy to implement specific solutions once within your own organization and distribute them reliably.
 In addition to the manifests, Tekton of course also provides the Kubernetes operators that execute the configured steps.
 As is usual with modern CI systems, the build steps are executed within containers.

 ## A boiled down CI Pipeline